preston-thompson/vmre-server/README.md

 This is the server side software for the Vancouver Meteor Radar Experiment (VMRE).
 The project homepage is at [https://vmre.ca](https://vmre.ca).
 You can find the source code for the VMRE receiver software [here](https://github.com/preston-thompson/vmre-receiver).

-This software runs on the VMRE server using an hourly cron job that executes `run.py && rsync.sh`.
-The VMRE receiver stations upload their data via rsync every hour.
+This software runs on the VMRE server using a cron job that executes `run.py`.
+The VMRE receiver stations periodically upload their data via rsync.

 ## Python Dependencies

 * colorcet
 * numpy
 * scipy
-* mako
 * matplotlib